The former Museum

 Want to Support or Learn More?

-The Friends of Dewsbury Park Mansion was formed by members of our local community, for our local community.
+The team at Dewsbury Park Mansion Community Hub was formed by members of our local Dewsbury community, for our local community.
 We would love to welcome you as part of the efforts to provide a welcoming, thriving community business for the benefit of all.

-Our mailing list will keep you up to date, suggest ways you might like to support, and fill you in on events aimed at strengthening our Dewsbury Community.
+Our eNewsletter will keep you up to date, suggest ways you might like to support, and fill you in on events aimed at strengthening our Dewsbury Community.